isi-nlp/ai2/README.md

 |:---:|:---:|:---:|:---:|:---:|
 |Roberta-Large|Acc: 81.7%-85.4% Avg-83.5%; Loss: 0.977|Acc: 83.4%-84.8% Avg-84.1%; Loss: 0.552|Acc: 77.9%-81.5% Avg-79.7%; Loss: 0.631|Acc: 74.2%-77.9% Avg-76.0%; Loss: 0.961|

-Further more, when running the following diff command on the loss log file, there should be no output result when you execute the following command (for Physical IQA, for other task simply replace the task name in the diff command)
+Furthermore, when running the following `diff` command on the loss log file, there should be no output result when you execute the following command

 ```bash
 diff -q \